University of Rome Tor Vergata, ICID, and Understanding Children’s Work, Italy, and IZA, Germany

 Cash transfers can reduce child labor if structured well and if they account for the reasons children work

-Furio C. Rosati, September 2016Cash transfers are a popular and successful means of tackling household vulnerability and promoting human capital investment.
-They can also reduce child labor, especially when it is a response to household vulnerability.
-But if not properly designed, cash transfers that promote children’s education can increase their economic activities in order to pay the additional costs of schooling.
+Furio C. Rosati, February 2022Cash transfers are a popular and successful means of tackling household vulnerability and promoting human capital investment.
+They can also reduce child labor, especially when it is a response to household vulnerability, but their efficacy is very variable.
+If not properly designed, cash transfers that promote children's education can increase their economic activities in order to pay the additional costs of schooling.
 The efficacy of cash transfers may also be reduced if the transfers enable investment in productive assets that boost the returns to child labor.
-The impact of cash transfers must thus be assessed as part of the entire social protection system.MoreLess
+The impact of cash transfers must thus be assessed as part of the whole incentive system faced by the household.MoreLess